-Statistical reproducibility is about providing detailed information about the choice of statistical tests, model parameters, threshold values, etc. It concerns with pre-registration of study design to prevent p-value hacking and other manipulations.
+Statistical reproducibility is about providing detailed information about the choice of statistical tests, model parameters, threshold values, etc. It concerns the pre-registration of study design to prevent p-value hacking and other manipulations.

-By being able to reproduce the workflow that includes code and data used to validate the decisions made using research documents, the clinical trial team would be able to save enormous amounts of time.
+With the ability to reproduce the workflow that includes code and data used to validate the decisions made using research documents, the clinical trial team would save enormous amounts of time.
 To create and deliver newer drugs, with older formulae and data, SCE would allow access to pre-existing methods and results.
 This means other colleagues can approach new applications with a minimum of effort.

 Trial and error site selection for clinical trials has disabled the research from creating a validated research foundation that can avoid large unwarranted costs and time lags.
 Disappointing numbers that say 80% of trials fail even before they meet enrollment while an investor has to spend almost $20,000 to 30,000 on an average on site selection signify the importance of site selection.
 Apart from this, researchers also have to deal with poor qualification of a site.

-All these challenges can be answered by developing a data-driven site selection approach that not only fulfills the existing clinical trial, but also the ones to come in the future for a similar area of study.
+All these challenges can be answered by developing a data-driven site selection approach that not only fulfills an existing clinical trial, but also all the clinical trials to come in the future for a similar area of study.

 Faster Approvals and Regulatory Compliance

 FDA has been greatly instrumental in convincing clinical trial sponsors to use metadata and a unified format to submit for approval.
 To fulfill CDISC and other criteria, a clinical trial has to run in a statistical computational environment.
 Apart from this regulatory framework, there are many others that require creation and maintenance of metadata.
 It not only keeps it legal, but also ensures faster go-to-market time and a reference point for future studies at an extremely low cost.